tarcinapp/entity-persistence-service/README.md

 📌 It is built on a simple yet powerful data model composed of **entities**, **lists**, and **reactions**, each represented as JSON documents stored in MongoDB.

-📌 This generic, extensible model allows developers to represent a wide variety of use cases across different domains by reusing and configuring the same foundational components.
+📌 This generic, extensible model allows developers to represent a wide variety of use cases across different domains by reusing and configuring the same foundational components ([Use Cases]())

 📌 For example:
-- **Entities** can represent user profiles, configuration objects, blog posts, products, campaigns, documents, or even IoT devices.
+- **Entities** can represent user profiles, configuration objects, notification, blog posts, products, campaigns, documents, or even IoT devices.
 - **Lists** can model playlists, wishlists, saved searches, shopping carts, or collections.
 - **Reactions** can track likes, ratings, flags, reviews, bookmarks, follows, or measurement signals from IoT devices.